openhab/openhab-docs/installation/linux.md

 sudo apt-get install openhab2
 ```

-When you choose to install an add-on, openHAB will download it from the internet on request, if you plan on disconnecting your machine from the internet then you will want to also install the add-ons package.
+When you choose to install an add-on, openHAB will download it from the internet on request.
+If you plan on disconnecting your machine from the internet then you will want to also install the add-ons package.
 Optionally, you can also install the legacy add-ons package, which contains [1.x bindings]({{base}}/addons/bindings.html#legacy-1x-bindings) for compatibility (useful if you're [coming from openHAB 1.x]({{base}}/tutorials/migration.html) for example):

 ```shell